Connic

 Self-Hosting

-Ship agents, not infrastructure
+Ship agents — not infrastructure tickets

 Feature Comparison